 If your kids love crystals and different rocks, they will enjoy My Book of Rocks and Minerals.
 It teaches kids what rocks, minerals, fossils, and crystals are, where to find them, and how they are unearthed.
 Tips on how to start your own rock and crystal collection are offered, along with how to clean and take care of them.

 There are a number of unique rocks and crystals highlighted from Basalt to Unakite.
 Did you know that some rocks have minerals that make them glow in the dark?
 Did you know that Obsidian is a type of glass made by volcanoes?
 Granite is a popular rock because it’s really tough.
 Did you know that Mount Rushmore is chiseled out of a granite cliff?
 Aside from a variety of colors, rocks and minerals come in unique shapes.

 Some of the gorgeous rocks kids will learn about are Amazonite, Jade, Tourmaline, Labradorite, Fluorite, Quartz, Mica Moonstone, and Schist.
-The back of the books shares how pearls are made, highlights birthstones and has a glossary of all the specimens shown in this book.
+The back of the book shares how pearls are made, highlights birthstones, and has a glossary of all the specimens shown in this book.
 The book is a great introduction into the rock and crystal world.